At Wayland Baptist University, we believe in the importance of education. We also

 a final transcript showing completion of high school requirements and the graduation

 - Official College Transcript(s), if applicable: Applicants who have been enrolled in concurrent or dual credit classes must submit

 official college transcripts reflecting all such coursework taken.
+For offical college

 - Official ACT or SAT score: A test score is considered official if it comes to the Wayland Admissions Office